nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 9-Oct-2023

+The weekend was busy, mostly with other tasks and committments.
+I'm back on the MAUI training path again.

 ## Friday 6-Oct-2023

 While working through more MAUI modules, a wonderful discovery is the `DynamicResource` Type, and the ability to edit K-V pairs in it at Run Time.
 Just use C# code to index into the dynamic resource collection and set each KVP accordingly, then update the XAML to use `"{DynamicResource DynResName}"` for the references that need a dynamically set value!